Skip to main content

 Day-to-day tasks

-• come up with themes and ideas
+• research background material and come up with ideas

 • develop plots and characters